As close to perfect as you will get when it comes to an electric toothbrush for kids.

 - No indicator bristles – No fading bristles on the brush head.

-- Travel case – No travel case included, just a small travel cap.
+- No travel case – No travel case included, just a small travel cap.

-Where electric toothbrushes for adults tend to be finished in White or have soft pastel shades, the Sonicare for kids connected brush employs much bolder colours, as is typical for children’s products.
-Bold and eye catching, the primary being being Green/Turquoise, or Aqua as Sonicare call it) and White, although that White is limited when a sticker is applied.
+Where electric toothbrushes tend to be finished in White or have soft pastel shades, the Sonicare for kids connected brush employs much bolder colours, the primary being Green (Aqua as Sonicare call it) and White, although that White is limited when a sticker is applied.